kdvolder/hello-ssl/README.md

 curl: (60) SSL certificate problem: unable to get local issuer certificate
 ```

-You can tell curl that we trust our own root CA:
+To avoid this we simply tell curl that we trust our own root CA:

 ```
 $ curl --cacert cacert.crt https://localhost:8080